"The music of the Army..."

 of Musicians Examined

-(Not including 11th Pennsylvania Regiment)
+(Not including 11th Pennsylvania Regiment)72 musicians total

 Total Average age - 18.5 years